sharon012/M1_Application_ATM_Machine/1_REQUIREMENTS/readme.md

 ## Threats

--Insufficient network security.
+Insufficient network security.
--Insufficient peripheral security.
+Insufficient peripheral security.
--Improper configuration of systems or devices.
+Improper configuration of systems or devices.
--Vulnerabilities or improper configuration of Application Control.
+Vulnerabilities or improper configuration of Application Control.